fxaps/XMPie-WSDL-Wrapper/README.md

 print_r($result);
 ```

-In each of the Example above, you see the same 4 steps:
+In each of the calls above, you see the same 3 steps:
 1. Create a **Request**
 2. Send the **Request** to a **Service**
 3. Get back a **Response** (from which we extract the result and use in our PHP code).

+### Full Advanced Examples
-For more examples, refer to the `docs` folder in this project.
+Refer to the `docs` folder in this project to see examples of:
+- Configuring the `RequestMaker` on instantiation.
+  - Auto-populating the `username` and `password` parameters
+- Configuring the `ServiceMaker` on instantiation.
+  - Configure `SoapClient` Options.
+  - Switch from `http://localhost` to other servers.
+- Ways to write even less code.

 ## Licensing and Support
 This project is licensed under the MIT License - you are free to use the code in this project